Skye-XD/desktop-icons-ng/media/Description gnome.extensions.org.md

 Corrections, verification of translated strings, and new translations are welcome, all translations are on Weblate.
 You can help translate Adw.
 Desktop Icons NG on [Hosted Weblate](https://hosted.weblate.org/projects/gtk4-desktop-icons-ng/gtk4-ding-pot/).

 Multiple fixes and new features-
+* Add Widget dialog now includes a `Download Latest` button to automatically fetch and install the current widget set.
 * New media player/display widget in horizontal or vertical available for download.
 Multiple rendering fixes for the old widgets, please re-install.
 * Media widgets are now pinnable and include on-widget MPRIS controls for Previous, Play/Pause, Next, volume slider, +/- volume buttons, and mouse-wheel volume.
 * New Sticky Note widget with rich-text editing, checklist support, links, note colors, and floating/pinned window support.